Political positions of Ron DeSantis: Russia investigation

 According to the Tampa Bay Times, DeSantis "made a name for himself [in 2017] attacking special counsel Robert Mueller's investigation into Russian meddling in the 2016 election".

 DeSantis proposed an amendment that would halt funding for Mueller's 2017 Special Counsel investigation probe six months after the amendment's passage.
 In addition, the provision would prohibit Mueller from investigating matters that occurred before June 2015, when Trump launched his presidential campaign.
 In December 2017, DeSantis asserted that if there were any evidence of collusion between members of the Trump campaign and Russian officials, it would already have been leaked.

 In January 2018, while on the House Intelligence Committee, DeSantis voted, along with every other Republican on the committee, to release a classified memo authored by Republicans on the committee which purported to show that the FBI abused its surveillance powers in the Russia investigation.
 He voted not to release a memo authored by Democrats on the committee that accused Republicans on the committee of playing politics with national security.
 Democrats described the Republican-authored memo as grossly distorted and intended to discredit Mueller's investigation, and said that the Republicans on the committee had begun an investigation into the FBI and Department of Justice.

 In April 2018, DeSantis called on FBI director Christopher Wray to criminally investigate a number of officials involved in investigating Russian interference in the 2016 election, including former FBI director James Comey, former acting director of the FBI Andrew McCabe, FBI agent Peter Strzok and FBI counsel Lisa Page.
 He also called for investigations of a number of former Obama administration officials, including Loretta Lynch and Hillary Clinton.

 On October 10, 2019, a spokesman for DeSantis announced that DeSantis would return a political contribution from two Soviet-born businessmen, Lev Parnas and Igor Fruman, through their company Global Energy Producers.
 Parnas and Fruman are accused of funneling foreign cash into U.S. elections to increase their influence and promote their business interests; they are central figures in the Trump-Ukraine scandal and impeachment inquiry.
 They made the donation a day before Trump tweeted his "full endorsement" of DeSantis.

 Syria

 In 2013, DeSantis opposed President Obama's proposals to use military force in the Syrian civil war.
 Discussing Syria in 2014, DeSantis said he disagreed with the idea that "Americans are war weary".
 DeSantis opposed the temporary amnesty for Syrian refugees.
 DeSantis argued against arming Syrian rebels against President Bashar Assad.

 United Kingdom

 In 2023, DeSantis called himself a supporter of Brexit.
-With Secretary of State for Business and Trade Kemi Badenoch he discussed the prospect of a state-level economic Memorandum of Understanding between the UK and Florida.
+With Secretary of State for Business and Trade Kemi Badenoch he discussed the prospect of a state-level economic Memorandum of Understanding between the U.K. and Florida.